Senior Exercise Leisure

 Fishing

 Fishing along quiet and peaceful river banks is a great pastime and a light engagement for seniors.
 Fishing can be a healthy outdoor activity that can provide vitamin D by being out in the sun.
-Plus, fish is an easily digested source of lean protein, and at such little cost!
+Plus, fish is an easily digested source of lean protein, and at such a low cost!

 Hiking